The Defiant, Midsumma Festival 2022 by Suzanne Balding

 Midsumma Festival is Australia's premier queer arts and cultural festival, bringing together a diverse mix of LGBTQIA+ artists, performers, communities and audiences.
 The Midsumma program shares the lived experiences of those voices at the margins, the expression of queer history, and the celebration of new ideas that come to life through world-class art and performance.

-Our festival program is made up of diverse art forms and genres, including visual arts, live music, theatre, spoken word, cabaret, film, parties, sport, social events, and public forums.
-Featuring over 163 events in 2021, with involvement by over 5000 culture-makers in over 90 different venues across Melbourne and wider Victoria - to audiences of over 210,000.
+Our festival program is made up of diverse art forms and genres, including visual arts, live music, theatre, spoken word, cabaret, film, parties, sport, social events, and public forums featuring 153 events in 2022, with involvement by over 5000 culture-makers in over 90 different venues across Melbourne and wider Victoria - to audiences of over 210,000.

 Midsumma Festival celebrates queer arts and culture through performance, visual art, sports, social events, and queer family events.
-To get an idea of past Midsumma events, check out the 2021 Festival Guide, the 2020 Festival Guide, or the History section of our website.
+To get an idea of past Midsumma events, check out the 2022 Festival Guide, 2021 Festival Guide, the 2020 Festival Guide, or the History section of our website.

 A dedicated listing in Midsumma Festival’s Printed Guide